Year Three - MS3

 Process for students pursuing an AoC experience

-- Students identify a faculty member who has agreed to be their Discovery AoC mentor and both parties (student and faculty) sign a Discovery Mentorship Agreement form which is submitted by the student in the spring of the MS2 year.
+- Students identify a faculty member who has agreed to be their Discovery AoC mentor and both parties (student and faculty) sign a Discovery Mentorship Agreement form (WORD) which is submitted by the student in the spring of the MS2 year.

 Two-year dual degree programs run concurrently in the third and fourth years of medical school.
 Refer to the sample study plan for dual degree programs and meet with your academic advisor to plan your fourth-year activities.
 For students selecting an Area of Concentration, a fourth-year experience may be available based on discussions with the project mentor.
 Grading and other Discovery support are provided during the third year only.